zicotjia/Zeggle/README.md

 ## Level Selector
 https://github.com/zicotjia/Zeggle/assets/77394751/a89140b7-a1d3-458c-a44d-f75778af5880

-Player can scroll down to pick which level to play.
-Clicking on the any level will load the level in the level designer
+Player can scroll down to pick which level to play. tapping on the any level will load the level in the level designer

+There are 3 default levels: "Level 1", "Rock", "Zombie"

 ## Level Designer